lightning/bolts/02-peer-protocol.md

 A sending node:
   - MUST NOT send a `commitment_signed` message which does not include any updates.
-    - but MAY send a `commitment_signed` message which only alters the fee,
+  - MAY send a `commitment_signed` message which only alters the fee.
-    - and MAY send a `commitment_signed` message which doesn't change the commitment transaction aside from the new revocation hash (due to dust, identical HTLC replacement, or insignificant or multiple fee changes).
+  - MAY send a `commitment_signed` message which doesn't change the commitment transaction aside from the new revocation hash (due to dust, identical HTLC replacement, or insignificant or multiple fee changes).
-  - MUST include 1 `htlc_signature` for every HTLC transaction corresponding to BIP69 lexicographic ordering of the commitment transaction.
+  - MUST include one `htlc_signature` for every HTLC transaction corresponding to BIP69 lexicographic ordering of the commitment transaction.

 A receiving node: